Install

 If app returns error “URL does not exist” it could mean that your Cloudflare Web Application Firewall (WAF) is blocking the connection from our server IP address.

-Make sure that the Cloudflare WAF has Matrixify IP address 54.218.250.7 whitelisted to allow connections to your WooCommerce API.
+Make sure that the Cloudflare WAF has Matrixify IP address 54.218.250.7 whitelisted to allow connections to your WordPress or WooCommerce APIs.

 4. Check the job details and select the “Dry Run” option